realcr/mailman_docker/README.md

 This container holds the data of the Mailman server.

 The second container we create is mailman_server_cont.
-It is created from the mailman_server image.
-This container holds all the installation of Mailman, Apache and Postfix.
-Being derived from mailman_server, it also contains all the configuration from ./server_image/sersver.conf.
+It is created from the mailman_server image together with the configuration file server.conf.
+This container holds all the installation of Mailman, Apache and Postfix, and the relevant configuration.

 The mailman_server_cont uses the volumes from the mailman_data_cont.
 This is how we keep the state of the Mailman server.